MicrosoftDocs/windows-dev-docs/hub/apps/design/style/iconography/app-icon-construction.md

 > [!NOTE]
 > Apps should have, at the bare minimum: 16x16, 24x24, 32x32, 48x48, and 256x256.
 This covers the most common icon sizes, and by providing a 256px icon, ensures Windows should only ever scale your icon down, never up.

-## Icon scaling

-When Windows displays your app's icon, it will look for an exact size match first.
-If there is no exact match it will look for the next size above and scale down.
-Including more icon sizes with your app means Windows will more often have a pixel-perfect match, and reduce the amount of scaling applied to scaled icons.

-> [!ALERT]
-> Win32 apps!

 ## Transparent backgrounds